 The role of Quality by Design (QbD) and the application of PSE approaches

-Quality by Design (QbD) was introduced by the FDA in 2004 as the method that allows the development of manufacturing processes that consider product quality as integral part of the process design. requires thorough process understanding and a design that is based on scientific, risk-based, proactive approaches (Rathore and Winkle, 2009).
+Quality by Design (QbD) was introduced by the FDA in 2004 as the method that allows the development of manufacturing processes that consider product quality as integral part of the process design.
+Developing a process, where it’s design ensures product quality requires thorough process understanding and a design that is based on scientific, risk-based, proactive approaches (Rathore and Winkle, 2009).
+The latter is usually achieved through offline experimentation, where critical process parameters and their effect on the quality attributes are identified and taken into consideration.
 QbD can assist both regulators and manufacturers to establish a more holistic communication, moving away from empirical solutions.
 By principle, QbD approaches are based on the identification of the product performance at an early stage, identifying all key attributes CQAs).
 The manufacturing process is then designed aiming to meet those specifications.
 It is evident that such procedures require thorough process understanding that will lead to identification of the sources and consequences of variability and will allow the development of control strategies to maintain the process within the optimal design space.

 Although QbD offers pre-identification of the design space that will lead to the desired product quality, process understanding and scale up remain an open challenge.
 In that space the development and use of advanced computational tools promise to provide a low-cost experimentation platform that will assist process development.
 The design of mathematical models that describe the process at hand, offers a risk-free alternative to perform experiments of lower cost, in order to investigate the system dynamics.
 In addition to that, such models may allow the development and testing of optimisation and/or control policies that will yield improved operating profiles.
 Furthermore, the use of computational platforms in tandem with the online process, provides an intermediate solution to bypass points where online measurements are not readily available.
 Particularly in intensified (continuous) processes we often encounter the lack of online feedback as a major challenge in the application of advanced control strategies.
 This can be therefore tackled through intermediate measurements received from the mathematical model, until the offline or at-line experimental measurement is available.
 In this framework, the application of Process Systems Engineering (PSE) approaches in pharmaceutical manufacturing gain increasing attention (Bano et al., 2018; Diab and Gerogiorgis, 2018; Ierapetritou et al., 2016; Jolliffe and Gerogiorgis, 2018; Rossi et al., 2017).